rnunezrgn/Terraform_dynamic_vars/README.md

 # Terraform_dynamic_vars

-This report describes how Ansible gathers variables from an AAP survey and injects them into Terraform’s variables.tf file to support deployment.
+This simple repo describes how Ansible gathers variables from an AAP survey and injects them into Terraform’s "variables.tf" file to perform deployment.

 terraform/